-Attorney Chris Boldt will once again be presenting at the 2017 Annual Spring Planning and Zoning Conference of the NH Office of Energy and Planning, scheduled for Saturday, April 29th at the Grappone Conference Center in Concord, NH.
+Attorney Chris Boldt will once again be presenting at the 2019 Annual Spring Planning and Zoning Conference of the NH Office of Strategic Initiatives (formerly known as the Office of Energy and Planning), scheduled for Saturday, June 1st at the Grappone Conference Center in Concord, NH.
 Chris has again been asked to speak at a double session on the basic procedures ZBA members should use in making their various decisions on variances, special exceptions, appeals of administrative decisions and waivers of dimensional criteria.
-For more information and on-line registration, please go to http://www.nh.gov/oep
+For more information and on-line registration, please go to http://www.nh.gov/osi.

 As of April 2, 2019 the Town of Exeter will officially change our street name from Windsor Lane to Acadia Lane.
 We have not moved, but we have a new address, 16 Acadia Lane, Exeter, NH.

 As some of you may know there was also a Windsor Lane in Brentwood, NH that was causing confusion for clients and deliveries.
 The Town heard our concerns and voted for the name change.
 It is our hope that Google Maps and other electronic address sources will show the new street right away.
 We recommend you call the office at 778-0686 for directions if you have any trouble.